Low BMI Life Insurance Cover For Underweight People

 Nothing prohibits insurance firms from using BMI as one of the factors in their calculations.

 The second question, then, is whether insurance providers use BMI.
-The answer is yes because, despite the abovementioned flaws, it’s still a basic metric that can indicate certain health risks.
+The answer is yes because, despite the flaws above, it remains an essential metric that indicates certain health risks.

 But again, they don’t use it in isolation; it’s one of many factors considered in a complex set of actuarial tables that determine risk.